tovrea castle

 Fast forward to the future when Tovrea Castle started using a lottery system to purchase tour tickets.
 I entered this multiple times and unfortunately was not picked.
 Suffice to say this tour has been on my bucket list for quite awhile.

-On a Monday I decided to check to see if the next group of lottery system dates were open and was pleasantly surprised to see they had a few last minute tickets for the upcoming weekend so I bought two and checked a visit to Tovrea Castle off my Arizona bucket list.
+One Monday, I decided to check to see if the next group of lottery system dates were open and was pleasantly surprised to see they had a few last minute tickets for the upcoming weekend so I bought two and checked a visit to Tovrea Castle off my Arizona bucket list.

 A Tour of Tovrea Castle at Carraro Heights